Kubernetes

 The database is automatically seeded based on the configured domains.
 Therefor, you need to delete the database if the domains are changed.

-To delete the data; You can either stop the database pod and delete the physical database folder or files.
 Or expose the database endpoint and open the database in MongoDB Compress (download MongoDB Compass Download (GUI)) and delete the database.

 Thereafter, the FoxIDs Control pod needs to be restarted to initiate a new seed process.